Menu

 For Claude Code / Cursor

-1. Restart your AI client
+2. Restart your AI client or open a new agent session.

 For Claude Desktop